logdna/ruby/README.md

 - ![WARN Color](https://placehold.it/15/ec9563/000000?text=+)   "Warn"
 - ![ERROR Fatal Colors](https://placehold.it/15/e37e7d/000000?text=+)   "Error"  "Fatal"

 # Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/logdna/ruby.

-# License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## Contributors ✨